-115.242 (c): The PREA Compliance Manager also maintain a tracking log of those individuals who self-identify as LGBTI with their housing location to ensure LGBTI residents are not placed in housing units solely based on their identification as LGBTI.
-There were no LBGT residents at the facility during the audit.
+115.242 (c)(d): The PREA Compliance Manager also maintain a tracking log of those individuals who self-identify as LGBTI with their housing location to ensure LGBTI residents are not placed in housing units solely based on their identification as LGBTI.
+The two transgenders at the center interviewed indicated they met with the Transgender Care Committee when they arrived at the facility.
+One resident indicated she met with the PREA compliance manager and facility director shortly after she arrived at the facility and discussed with them her concerns about changing her sexual preference to gay only, however, she had been in the hormone program and had concerns about her medical and mental health.
+The resident indicated in her interview that she asked to be housed in the male housing area.